VallyBobally/eco2concert.plattform/README.md

 golem::install_dev_deps()
 ```

-You may be prompted to install some dependencies.
+You may get prompted to install some dependencies.
 I would just install
 them all.

 ## Project Structure